bibermann/biberconf/.github/README.md

 ## Deinstallation

-Uninstalls all integrations and restores the configuration files from `user-backup/`.
+Uninstalls all integrations, removes Biberconf from your configuration files and prints a list of files and directories you then may remove to clean your home directory from Biberconf.

 ```bash
 cd ~/.biberconf